 Comparing The TCO Of ClickHouse Cloud vs Open Source

-When you’ve decided to use ClickHouse as your database, you are then often faced with the choice of whether to use the self managed open source version or the fully managed ClickHouse Cloud option.
+When you’ve decided to use ClickHouse as your database, you are then faced with the choice of whether to use the self managed open source version or the fully managed ClickHouse Cloud.

-Despite the fact that open source is “free”, there are obviousky costs associated with running it including server costs and engineering costs.
-When you correctly run a TCO analysis, you will often find that the economics of ClickHouse Cloud are very compelling to the extent it can cost significantly less an open source deployment.
+Weighing this up isn’t as simple as it initially seems.
+Despite the fact that open source is “free”, there are obviously costs associated with running it including server costs and engineering costs.
+When you correctly run a TCO analysis, you will often find that the economics of ClickHouse Cloud are very compelling to the extent it can cost significantly less than an open source deployment.

-Let’s first break down the various factors involved in the decision, then we will look at some real numbers.
+Let’s first break down the various factors involved in the TCO analysis, then we will look at some real numbers.

 Running a single node of ClickHouse is easy.
 However, as you begin to productionise it does take manual work.